Abhivandan7/DashCash/README.md

 Ensure you have a recent version of Python installed.

+**_Heads up: The python version used during the development of the application is Python 3.11 and hence it would be better if the same version is used to avoid other dependency issues_**

 - **Check:** Open your terminal/command line and type: `python --version`

 ### 2. Required Libraries (The DashCash Engine)